Search

 • similar scores for fatigue

-• a similar percentage of patients with PAN reported their vasculitis as currently active.
+• a higher percentage of patients with PAN reported their vasculitis as currently active.

 If you have concerns about your health scores, please discuss with your rheumatologist or primary care provider.